shivamshishodia/springboot-security-oauth-github/README.md

 ## SecurityConfig Class

 - `config.SecurityConfig` class extends `WebSecurityConfigurerAdapter` and uses `@EnableWebSecurity`.
-- Configuration allows access to oAuth and login URLs without the need of authentication.
+- Configuration allows access to oAuth and login URIs without the need of authentication.
 Any other request to the URIs should be authenticated.
-- Upon success, the auth object will be converted to JWT token via `TokenStore`class.
+- Upon success, the auth object (Github principals) will be saved in a HashMap cache along with the generated JWT token [key-value pairs].
+JWT token is generated via `TokenStore` class.
 Unauthenticated request will be shown 401 unauthorized error.
-- The authorization requests are stored in-memory using HashMap for now by `config.InMemoryRequestRepository` class.
+- The authorization requests to Github are stored temporarily in-memory using HashMap by `config.InMemoryRequestRepository` class.

 ## Token Store Class

-- We can define our own custom method to generate the JWTs.
+- As this is a Authorization server assisting Github (Resource Server), we can define our own custom method to generate the JWTs.
 This is covered under `config.TokenStore` class.
-- `config.SecurityConfig.successHandler()` (When oAuth is successful) calls `config.TokenStore` to create custom token store (generates JWT and store it in Hashmap cache).
+- `config.SecurityConfig.successHandler()` (When oAuth is successful) calls `config.TokenStore` to create custom token store (generates JWT and store it in Hashmap cache along with user's Github principals).

 ## Token Filter Class

 - The `TokenFilter` class extends `OncePerRequestFilter`.
-- It checks the authorization token in the header.
+- It checks the authorization token in the header of each HTTP request.
 - If the authorization token is found, it spilts the 'Bearer' part away.
-- After this we check if the token is present in the Token Store.
+- After this we check if the token is present in the Token Store (HashMap cache).
 - If yes, we place it inside the security context.

 ## InMemoryRequestRepository Class